SwedbankPay/developer.swedbankpay.com/payments/trustly/index.md

 requests you have to send to Swedbank Pay to make a purchase.
 The diagram also shows the steps in a [sale][sale] process.

+The Trustly integration uses the Deposit call by performing a payment.
+After SwedbankPay perform a `Deposit` call https://trustly.com/en/developer/api#/deposit, the end-user will be presented with the returned IFrame URL in order to perform the payment with their prefered bank.
+Once the user has completed the payment, SwedbankPay will receive a notification asynchronously from Trustly, hence why the UI will initiate polling toward our back-end.
+The payment status after being redirect to `completeUrl` will then indicate if the payment was successful or not, or if the payment is still in progress.

 ```plantuml
 @startuml
 Actor EndUser